ology/techn.ology.net/blog/2016/03/11/alternatives-to-the-logistic-equation/index.markdown

 ---

-To produce the graph, we use code in the R programming language.
-Following that is an exploration into using alternative equations to get different graphs.
+To produce the graphs, we use code in the R programming language.

 First off, we set the range and maximum iterations for the plot: